Pop Across the Pond: Girls Weekend in London, England

 -

-Once you’re in central London, a £10 card covers a full day of unlimited travel within zones 1 and 2 (which comprises the majority of the city center), since the daily cap is set to £8.10 for this area.
-Consider adding £10 for one day in London, £15 for two days, £25 for three days, and £30 for four days.
+Once in central London, a £10 card covers a full day of unlimited travel within zones 1 and 2 (which comprise the majority of the city center), since the daily cap is set to £8.10 for this area.
+Add £10 for one day in London, £15 for two days, £25 for three days, and £30 for four days.

-Add credit to your card at any transit station, one of the 4,000+ Oyster Ticket Stops, or Visitor Centres.
+Add credit at any transit station, one of the 4,000+ Oyster Ticket Stops, or Visitor Centres.
 At the end of your trip, get a refund for any remaining credit at Tube ticket machines, Visitor Centres, or by post.

 How to Get from Heathrow Airport to London?